-Doug Cunningham, 51, was elected President, K-C Europe, Middle East & Africa ("EMEA") in 2021.
+Doug Cunningham, 50, was elected President, K-C Europe, Middle East & Africa ("EMEA") in September 2021.
 He is responsible for our consumer business in our EMEA region.
 Prior to that, he served as Vice President and Managing Director, Australia & New Zealand since 2019.
-Mr. Cunningham joined Kimberly-Clark from Johnson & Johnson, a health care products company, where he served in multiple roles of increasing responsibility across Asia Pacific, North America and Africa, most recently as Managing Director, Johnson & Johnson Pacific.
+Mr. Cunningham joined Kimberly-Clark from Johnson & Johnson, a health care products company, where he served in multiple roles of increasing responsibility, most recently as Managing Director, Johnson & Johnson Pacific.